azureyau/azureyau/README.md

 - 👋 Hi, I’m Jeff Yau
 - 👀 I’m interested in programing and playing bridge.
 - 🌱 I’m currently studying computer programming & analysis in Toronto
-- 💞️ I’m looking for a co-op position related to software engineer and/or WEB development for fall 2024
+- 💞️ I’m looking for a co-op position related to software engineer and/or WEB development for fall 2024 / winter 2025
 - 📫 How to reach me : Email: jyau11@myseneca.ca

 <!---